 compares the objects using Java's ==

-, on the other hand,
+comparison. equal?, on the other hand,

 compares the objects using Java's equals

-uses pointer equality on the
+method. eq? uses pointer equality on the

 Scheme objects representing the Java objects and is therefore

 not generally useful.
-Applying eq?
+Applying eq?,

-or equal?
+eqv? or equal? to a

 mixture of Java objects and other Scheme values returns